 - Awards received

 - Any other pertinent information that will help highlight their style and approach to design as a whole

 - Take a look at my about page for a good example of how this information is presented.
 Many designers will also have more in-depth information on their qualifications if you look a little further.
 For example, to read more about me and my experience beyond what is provided on the about page of my website, read more about how I landed on a career in interior design.

-- For example, some designers have a very specific design style, while others boast the ability and aptitude for creating and implementing designs that follow any set of desired styles and preferences.
-Either way, a great resource for reviewing the style and work of an interior designer is by reviewing their project portfolio on their website or even better, heading over to their Instagram.
-Many designers will also share photos and videos to their Instagram stories and highlight buttons which will help you get to know them a little bit better and perhaps contribute to the last and final thing to consider, the personality-fit between you and your designer.
+- For example, some designers have a very specific design style, while others boast the ability to create and implement designs of greater variety.
+There are some designers that claim to specialize in designing for all styles and preferences.
+Either way, a great resource for reviewing the style and work of an interior designer is by reviewing their project portfolio on their website.
+For more inspiration photos, head over to Instagram to review their profile.
+Many designers will also share photos and videos to their Instagram stories and highlight buttons which will help you get to know them a little bit better.
+This can help contribute to the last and final thing to consider, the personality-fit between you and your designer.